 Clear aligners are a discreet option many patients appreciate.

-Your clear aligners will be custom-made to fit your teeth precisely, gradually moving them into their corrected positions over a period of time, as prescribed by your dentist.
+Your clear aligners will be custom-made to precisely fit your teeth, gradually moving them into their proper positions over a period of time, as prescribed by your dentist.

 As the name suggests, these aligners are clear, virtually invisible on your teeth to the casual observer.
-Which is why, for people who are concerned with how their teeth will look while they undergo orthodontic treatment clear aligners may be preferable to metal braces.
+For this reason, they may be preferable to metal braces for people who are concerned with how their teeth will look while they undergo orthodontic treatment.

 Clear aligners typically treat dental issues quickly and efficiently.

 Though each case is unique, patients typically start to see results of treatment within a few months as their teeth begin to straighten and the treatment plan takes effect.

 With your hard work to stay on track and excellent at-home oral hygiene, in addition to check-in visits to your dentist, you will be able to see and feel the difference in your mouth.